Joshijigyasu7/joshijigyasu7/README.md

 # 👋 Hey there, I'm Jigyasu Joshi!

 ## 🚀 About Me
-My journey into the world of technology began early—at the age of **6**!
+My journey into the world of tech began at a very early age!
 Fueled by an endless curiosity for gadgets and innovation, I've evolved into a passionate developer driven by a love for building **scalable solutions** through **mobile & web development**, and crafting **intuitive UI/UX designs**.

 > _"If you think I'm doing nothing, remember—something hard is cooking!"_